Your Horoscope This Week: September 24 to 30

-It’s also a full moon week, as the Aries Full Moon strikes on the 29th at 5:57 a.m.
-EST. Full moons tend to be felt most potently in the four days prior to their transit, so we may collectively be feeling both stimulated and tired this week — staying hydrated is key as this is a particularly fiery full moon (especially when combined with Venus’ presence in Leo).
+It’s also a full moon week, as the Aries Full Moon strikes on the 29th.
+Full moons tend to be felt most potently in the four days prior to their transit, so we may collectively feel both stimulated and tired this week.
+Staying hydrated is key, as this is a particularly fiery full moon (especially when combined with Venus’ presence in Leo).

 AdvertisementADVERTISEMENT